sodeprecated/JellyPhysics/README.md

 # JellyPhysics
-JavaScript [Demo](https://mrdanikus.github.io/JellyPhysics/) of jelly like object
+JavaScript [Demo](https://mrdanikus.github.io/JellyPhysics/) of jelly like object (only for mobile devices)